 Earthy goes with cream.
 Trust me on this one.

-My exterior webinar goes into this at great length, you can buy it here.
+My exterior masterclass goes into this at great length, including what you can do to fix your curb appeal if you DID install black windows and they now look like dark holes, you can buy it here.

 Leave your black windows uncovered